Taha978/Credit-Payment-Project/README.md

             - InstallmentDate: installment's due date
             - PaymentDate: Actual payment date of the installment amount

-# Semantic Relationships:
+## Semantic Relationships:
 - CLIENTS 1 x * CREDITS: column CLIENTID
 - CREDIT 1 x 1 CREDITSCHEDULE: column CREDITID

-The 3 tables are manipulated using SQL queries (in the Dataset Generation.ipynb file) to generate the 3 excel files (Clients.xlsx, Credits.xlsx, Credit Schedule.xlsx).
+The 3 tables are manipulated using SQL queries (in the Dataset Generation.ipynb file) to generate the 3 Excel files (Clients.xlsx, Credits.xlsx, Credit Schedule.xlsx).
-The Excel files are then imported in the Exploratory Data Analysis.ipynb file for further analysis
+The Excel files are then imported into the Exploratory Data Analysis.ipynb file for further analysis